jackseceng/LinkShort/readme.md

 > [!CAUTION]
 > The `docker-compose.yaml` and `.env` files must reference the same variable names where applicable, also make sure the variable names are not set elsewhere in your testing environment.

-> [!TIP]
-> If you made separate testing and production databases, make sure to use the test database token and endpoint url in your `.env` file, and the production ones in your hosting environment variables.

 ### Launch Instance